Puppet-Finland/puppet-pwm/README.md

 useful for modifying directory configuration and for making test LDAP searches.
 The Directory Server can also be managed using 389-console.
 Login as "admin" with password "vagrant".

+The pwm instance should work out of the box as a simple PwmConfiguration.xml is provided.
+Try logging in as "john.doe" with password "vagrant" to verify that.

 # Debugging tips for Directory Server